zeehio/podman-blog-entry-tmp/blog-entry.md

 control over all your additional GIDs, so by default those additional GIDs can't be mapped.

-## So how can we map an additional group with Podman v x.y and above?
+## So how can we map an additional group with Podman 4.7 and above?

 You will need to subordinate your additional group to your user.
 Here is an example, subordinating the group `researchers` to `alice`: